-j) If your organization conducts competency assessments:
+- j) If your organization conducts competency assessment: - i.

-i.
 Describe the methodology used to evaluate competency.

-Not applicable because the College does not conduct competency assessments.
+This is not applicable because the College does not conduct competency assessments.

 ii.
 Explain how the methodology used to evaluate competency is validated, and how often it is validated.